 In all cases, investigations that result in a finding more likely than not that a violation of the Student Code of Conduct occurred will lead to the initiation of disciplinary procedures against the accused individual.
-College sanctions including but not limited to a warning, disciplinary probation, disciplinary suspension, or limited College activities may be imposed upon those determined to have violated this policy.
-The College may implement protective measures following the report of domestic violence, dating violence, sexual assault and/or stalking which may include some or all of the following actions: special parking arrangements, changing classroom location or allowing a student to complete assignments from home, etc..
-For students, sexual assault, domestic violence, dating violence, and stalking are violations of the Student Conduct Code.
+College sanctions including but not limited to a warning, written reprimand, disciplinary probation, disciplinary suspension, disciplinary dismissal, or limited College activities may be imposed upon those determined to have violated this policy.
+The College may implement protective measures following the report of domestic violence, dating violence, sexual assault and/or stalking which may include some or all of the following actions: special parking arrangements, no-contact orders, changing classroom location or allowing a student to complete assignments from home, etc..
+For students, sexual assault, domestic violence, dating violence, and stalking are violations of the Student Conduct Code and a finding of responsibility can result in a warning, written reprimand, disciplinary probation, disciplinary suspension or disciplinary dismissal from the college.
 Employees who violate this policy will be subject to discipline, up to and including termination of employment.
 Sexual assault, domestic violence, dating violence, and stalking are criminal acts that also may subject the perpetrator to criminal and civil penalties under federal and state law.